Bulgarian Crisis (1885–1888)

-The Bulgarian Crisis (Българска криза) refers to a series of events in the Balkans between 1885 and 1888 that affected the balance of power between the Great Powers and the conflict between Austria-Hungary and the Russian Empire.
+The Bulgarian Crisis (Българска криза, Balgarska kriza) refers to a series of events in the Balkans between 1885 and 1888 that affected the balance of power between the Great Powers and the conflict between Austria-Hungary and the Russian Empire.
 It was one of several episodes in the continuing Balkan Crisis as vassal states struggled for independence from the Ottoman Empire but achieved a mosaic of nascent nation-states (Balkanisation).
 They featured unstable alliances that frequently led to war and eventually to the First World War.

 Background

-Turkey's rejection of the terms of the Constantinople Conference (1876-1877) led to the Russo-Turkish War of 1877–1878.
-It concluded with the Treaty of San Stefano and the subsequent Treaty of Berlin in 1878, which established the independent Principality of Bulgaria.
+The Ottoman rejection of the terms of the Constantinople Conference (1876-1877) led to the Russo-Turkish War (1877–1878), which concluded with the Treaty of San Stefano and the Treaty of Berlin (1878), which established the independent Principality of Bulgaria.
 The original treaty signed by Russia and Turkey at San Stefano created a greater pro-Russian Bulgaria out of the defeated Ottoman lands.
 That appeared to contravene earlier secret Russian undertakings in Reichstadt on July 8, 1876 and also later in Budapest between Count Andrassy and the Russian envoy, Eugene Novikov, (Budapest Convention, 15 January, 18 March 1877).
 The treaties agreed that a Russian victory in war would not create any large Slavic states.
 Russia had also traded Austrian neutrality for Bosnia-Herzegovina.

 The enlargement of the Russian sphere of influence angered the other Balkan states and alarmed the other Great Powers.
-They initially threatened war with Russia and then convened the Berlin Conference at the behest of Austrian Foreign Minister Gyula Andrássy to dismantle and to rework the provisions of San Stefano.
+They initially threatened war against Russia and then convened the Berlin Conference at the behest of Austro-Hungarian Foreign Minister Gyula Andrássy to dismantle and to rework the provisions of San Stefano.
 The treaty also established international recognition of the neighbouring former Ottoman vassal states of Romania, Serbia and Montenegro.
 It broke up "Greater Bulgaria" into a northern Principality of Bulgaria and two southern territories under Ottoman control, Macedonia and the autonomous Eastern Rumelia.
 Also, Bosnia and Herzegovina were transferred to Austria-Hungary.

 Unfortunately, the treaty solved little.
 It satisfied Britain and Austria-Hungary but only at the expense of Russia and the peoples of the Balkan states, which made further crises inevitable.

 The future of the Balkan lands was thus now perceived in Europe as a matter for the disposal of the Great Powers.
 Those events significantly impacted the dynastic relations between Germany and Russia.
-To counterbalance Russian influence and perceived Pan-Slavic expansion in the Balkans, Germany and Austria-Hungary thus concluded a Dual Alliance (Zweibund) in 1879.
+To counterbalance Russian influence and perceived Pan-Slavic expansion in the Balkans, Germany and Austria-Hungary thus concluded the Dual Alliance (Zweibund) in 1879.